-The Dean of Students is Breona Roberts.
-She oversees school-wide discipline and is the academy lead for the Student Study Team (SST).
+The 3-5 Dean of Students is Amber Dill.
+She oversees 3-5 discipline and is the academy lead for the Student Study Team (SST).
 The SST is a team of teachers who work together to create academic and behavior interventions for students in need.